anhinga/2020-notes/attention-based-models/implicit-metalearning.md

 such as neural nets and transformers implies that **implicit metalearning on the level of model** is happening during their training or pretraining.

-We know that rich structure is formed within neural nets and transformers during training, and it is likely that that rich structure is what making the resulting model a convenient and efficient starting point for further learning.
+We know that rich structure is formed within neural nets and transformers during training, there were a lot of studies visualizing that structure, and it is likely that that rich structure is what making the resulting model a convenient and efficient starting point for further learning.

 GPT-3 takes this **implicit metalearning** to an entirely new level.
-Here is what one of the first authors of the paper is writing about this in the following thread:
+Here is what one of the first authors of the GPT-3 paper is writing about this in the following thread:

 https://twitter.com/nottombrown/status/1266188687219384320